 Use of the NIMC in hospitals is mandatory and can be demonstrated by implementation and use of one, or more, of the following NIMC versions.
 Charts are also available in formats designed for private health services.

-The Commission is developing a national standard medication chart for use in inpatient and outpatient settings in both public and private hospitals, which will provide for the prescribing, dispensing and claiming of Pharmaceutical Benefits Scheme (PBS) medicines directly from the chart, as appropriate.
-The chart will also accommodate the provision of non-PBS medicines.
+The Commission has developed a national standard medication chart for use in inpatient and outpatient settings in both public and private hospitals, which provides for the prescribing, dispensing and claiming of Pharmaceutical Benefits Scheme (PBS) medicines directly from the chart, as appropriate.
+The chart also accommodates the provision of non-PBS medicines.

 The Commission was appointed to develop a standard medication chart for use in residential aged care facilities.